 Shipping Documentation Overview

 Whether you are importing or exporting, the shipping documentation you provide your forwarder is essential.
-Having the correct shipping documentation completed in the correct manner will determine how quickly your shipment moves through its intended destination and can even affect the costs you pay.
+Having shipping documentation completed in the correct manner will determine how quickly your shipment moves through its intended destination.
+Correct document completion can even affect the costs you pay.

-With legislation constantly changing, it can be challenging to stay on top of your obligations as a shipper or importer.
+With legislation constantly changing, it can be challenging to stay on top of your obligations.
 By getting the basics right you can significantly ease the shipping process.

 Read on to discover the shipping documentation you need to know about and download our shipping documentation checklist.

 The commercial invoice is the most crucial document in the shipping process.
-The invoice needs to detail who you are selling to/buying from, the products in the transaction and their commercial value.
-This is the amount you are selling or buying the products for and will determine the duties and GST in the country of import.
-You should also include your buying terms on the invoice.
+The invoice needs to detail who you are selling to or buying from.
+The invoice should also show the products in the transaction and their commercial value.
+The commercial value is the amount you are selling or buying the products for and will determine the duties and GST in the country of import.
+You also need to include your buying terms on the invoice.
 This will mean all parties are clear who is paying for what elements of the shipping.

 Packing declarations are necessary for any importer bringing goods in to Australia.
 The packing declaration is only necessary for sea freight shipments and declares what type of material has been used to pack the goods.
 Packaging material such as straw, bamboo, peat, hay, chaff and used fruit and vegetable cartons are not permitted.
 If timber packaging is used it must be treated prior to import.